Skip to main

 TEK 200-level courses: Discover TEK 300: Engage

-Focused on understanding a Kentucky problem/issue from multiple perspectives and disciplinary frameworks Focused on generating solutions to a specific Kentucky problem/issue
+Focused on generating solutions to a critical problem or opportunity important to Kentucky from multiple perspectives and disciplinary frameworks

-Introduction to and exploration of concepts of teamwork Students prepare and deliver a presentation for the UK Undergraduate Research Showcase that will be presented at the showcase within a year
+Students prepare and deliver a presentation for the UK Undergraduate Research Showcase that will be presented at the showcase within a year.

 Track 2: TEK Skills—Existing Undergraduate Courses

-Fellows selected for Track 2 will participate in in an orientation/kickoff event in early-May 2024, followed by four meetings as part of a faculty learning community during the Fall 2024 semester and additional meetings during the semester when the TEK Skills course is offered.
+Fellows selected for Track 2 will participate in four meetings as part of a faculty learning community during the 2026-27 academic year and four additional meetings during the semester when the TEK Skills course is offered.
 During the semester of teaching the TEK course, Fellows will participate in consultations with CELT and participate in the CELT midsemester feedback process.
 Fellows may be asked to participate in occasional events such as panels or luncheons.
-Upon completion of the Fellow teaching the TEK course, Fellows will participate in the assessment of student learning with respect to the TEK Student Learning Outcomes.
+Upon completion of the TEK course, Fellows will participate in the assessment of student learning with respect to the TEK Student Learning Outcomes.

 * TEK Skills courses may be offered in any modality for which the course is approved.